Sadlyfizzx/Notion-Emoji-Changer/README.md

    - Select `Toggle Developer Tools`
 2. **Inject the Code**:
    - In the Developer Tools window, navigate to the Console tab
-   - Copy the code from `styles.css` and paste it into the console
-   - Copy the code from `content.js` and paste it into the console
+   - Copy the code from `emojiReplacer.js` and paste it into the console
    - You can find both files in this repository
 3. **Important Notes**:
    - This process needs to be repeated each time you open the Notion app